reactual/dashboard/README.md

 This dashboard should eventually provide access to the entire Fauna API as accesible to cloud users and developers at on-premise sites, but at first it will be narrowly focussed on a few screens and use cases.
 It will have a companion UI that is accesible to our cloud ops team, and to on-premise customer ops teams.
 Both will be shipped as part of the Fauna JAR.
 The Dev dashboard is where you land when you first join cloud.

+[Sign up for FaunaDB in the cloud](https://fauna.com/serverless-cloud-sign-up) to try this dashboard directly.

 ## To Run in Development

 First get a Fauna secret that you want to use as your root.
 It's better if this